Remote data crunching machine

 Console

-Then open the “Python Console” in the lower bar in PyCharm and type import tensorflow. if no error, it should tell your work is done well.
+Then open the “Python Console” in the lower bar in PyCharm and import tensorflow

 Running script